lembn/CLUNKS/README.md

 ## Feasabilty

 >*i.* The user hardware requirements for service are very feasible since **CLUNKS** is designed to run well on any system.
 Furthermore, in a LAN setting, a stable internet connection wouldn't even be required so long as there is a network for devices to connect to.
-The service could even be run in remote locations!
+The service could even be run in remote locations! <br> <br>
 >*ii.* In terms of comparing **CLUNKS** to other similar software solutions, there isn't much of a jump for users to adapt to between the current available systems and what **CLUNKS** aims to be.
-It should be simple to use and approachable to new users, making the change very feasible.
+It should be simple to use and approachable to new users, making the change very feasible. <br> <br>
 >*iii.* The processing issues of the solution (from a programming perspective) aren't necessarily simple, but definitely possible, and since all major potential feasability issues have been considered, the project can be considered to be feasible in terms of coding, production and usage.

 ## Objectives